P

 It needs at least 60 minutes of exercise each day.
 This amount of exercise also contributes to the emotional health of this dog.

 While active breeds make for great companions, Patterdale Terriers are not a good choice for apartment dwellers.
 Though they are small in size, these energetic dogs need a lot of space to move around.
-A home with a large fenced-in yard or even a farm would be ideal choices for this breed of dog.
+A home with a large fenced-in yard or even a farm would be an ideal choice for this breed of dog.

 Puppies